 I gazed, fascinated, at the viewplate.
-What I saw was cigar-shaped ship not dissimilar to our own in design, and from the proportional size of its ports, of about the same size as our swoopers.
+What I saw was a cigar-shaped ship not dissimilar to our own in design, and from the proportional size of its ports, of about the same size as our swoopers.
 We learned later that they carried crews, for the most part of not more than three or four men.
-They had streamline hulls and tails that embodied universal-jointed double fish-tail rudders.
+They had streamlined hulls and tails that embodied universal-jointed double fish-tail rudders.
 In operation they rose to great heights on their powerful rep rays, then gathered speed either by a straight nose dive, or an inclined dive in which they sometimes used the rep ray slanted at a sharp angle.
 He was already above us, though several miles to the north.
-He could, of course, try to get on our tail and spear us with his beam as he dropped at us from a great height frightened hen.
-Alternately, he used the forward and the reverse rocket blasts, and in varying degree.
+He could, of course, try to get on our tail and spear us with his beam as he dropped at us from a great height.